jakubknejzlik/js-core-data/README.md

 ==============

 CoreData is very powerful framework created by Apple for working with data.
-This module is heavily inspired by it's principles and simplifies usage by helper methods.
-Providing easy interface for defining data model, working with entities and persisting data to persistent store.
+This module is heavily inspired by it's principles and simplifies usage by implementing methods to fit server environment.
+Providing easy interface for defining data model, version migration, working with entities and persisting data to persistent store.

 Currently supported persistent stores: MySQL, PostgreSQL, SQLite

 # Important

-Although this library is used in few projects, it's still considered as *beta*!
+This module is now used in few medium scale projects heading to production in few weeks.
+There are still some tasks to improve performance and abilities of data fetching.
+If you are using this module and consider it useful, any feedback or help is very appreciated.

 # Example